IBUNHABIBU/ror-social-scaffold/README.md

 # Stay in touch
-This is the final project for ruby on rails curriculum.
+This is the final project for Ruby on Rails curriculum.
 We have built a social media application we call ***Stay in touch*** where user may signup and meet with friends and posting their post.

 ## Built with
-* Ruby on rails
+* Ruby on Rails
 * Bootstrap
 * RSpec